commodityvectors/circus/docs/source/usecases.rst

 Congrats ! you have a WSGI application running 3 workers.

-You can run the :ref:`circushttpd` or the :ref:`cli`, and enjoy Circus management.
+You can run the :ref:`cvec_circushttpd` or the :ref:`cli`, and enjoy Circus management.

 Running a Django application
 ============================